RedisLabs/redislabs-docs/content/rv/api/how-to/backup-and-import-databases.md

 The API operation for on-demand backups is `POST /subscriptions/{subscriptionId}/databases/{databaseId}/backup`.
 On-demand database backup is an [asynchronous operation]({{< relref  "/rv/api/concepts/provisioning-lifecycle.md#asynchronous-operations" >}})".

-### Prerequisites for Backups
+### Prerequisites for backups

-Before you enables backups, you must define the variables that the API requires:
+Before you enable backups, you must define the variables that the API requires:

 ```shell
 {{% embed-code "rv/api/07-set-variables-with-subscription-and-database-id.sh" %}}